lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

     ht 1
       ht 2
         hn 4
-          trivial, cascading to 'p9
+          trivial, cascading to whatever 'p9 becomes
-          trivial, cascading to 'p9
+          trivial, cascading to whatever 'p9 becomes
           any
           any
         hn 4
           trivial
-          trivial, cascading to 'p9
+          trivial, cascading to whatever 'p9 becomes
           any
           any
   pending 'p7, but only for cascading, and 'p8 cascades here for 0:
     ht 1
       hn 4
         trivial, cascading to 'p6
-        trivial, cascading to 'p9
+        trivial, cascading to whatever 'p9 becomes
         any
         any
   pending 'p8 for 0, 1, 2:
     ht 3
-      trivial, cascading to 'p7
-      hn 4: t,a,a,a
+      trivial, cascading to 'p7 while updating 'p9 hn 4: t,a,a,a
       hn 4: t,t,a,a
-  pending 'p9, but only for cascading, and nothing cascades here yet:
+  pending 'p9, but only for cascading, and 'p8 updates this for 0:
     ht 1
       ht 2
         ht 3